msaharan/data_scientist_ai_agent/README.md

-# Data Scientist AI Agent
+# Data Scientist AI Agents Orchestra

-Conversational SQL assistant built with LangGraph that delivers concise, decision-ready answers backed by the Chinook sample database.
+Building an orchestra of AI agents to automate data science.
+Current functionality: conversational SQL assistant built with LangGraph that delivers concise, decision-ready answers backed by the Chinook sample database.
 The agent enforces read-only access and can be extended with Model Context Protocol (MCP) tools.

 ## Highlights